Updated: Nov 17, 2022

 A Quick Guide On The Legal Grounds To Challenge A POA In California

-In some cases, the POA itself is either unclear or unfair, making it harder for anyone who has an interest or standing in a certain estate.
+In some cases, the POA itself is either unclear or unfair, making it harder for anyone with an interest or standing in a certain estate.

 Fortunately, POAs can still be challenged.
 So, whatever concerns or unfairness is happening, there's a legal way to contest a POA in Burbank, California.